gvwilson/sensibleadventures/nardica/nardica.md

 She went topside to clear the muzziness from her head and watched the Marines unpack and assemble what they'd brought with the speed and skill of the inducted.
-She wondered how Honesty was doing---was she still herself, or had some long-ago soldier's personality already been imprinted on top of hers?
+She wondered how Honesty was doing---were they still themself, or had some long-ago soldier's personality already been imprinted on top of theirs?

 By the time Aunt Naggie joined her a portable railgun squatted beside a pair of drum-shaped capacitors